How to Organize Cold Prospects, Leads and Customers

-As previously mentioned, there are three main kinds of prospects: those not yet qualified, the qualified leads and the existing clients.
+As previously mentioned, there are prospects, leads and clients: those not yet qualified, qualified sales leads and existing clients.
 Let’s take a look in more detail.

 Unqualified prospects are targets that you haven’t yet spoken to.
 You don’t know if there is a need on their side for the product.
 Nor do you know if there will even be interest in what you are selling, although you believe there might be.

 The first step is to qualify these prospects.
 You need to contact them and obtain enough information to understand if it’s worth sending them more details about your products and services.